akkadotnet/akka.net/docs/community/getting-access-to-nightly-builds.md

 ---

 # Nightly & Developer Builds
-If you're interested in working on the Akka.NET project or just want to try out the very latest Akka.NET edge releases, you can subscribe to the project's package feed.
+If you're interested in working on the Akka.NET project or just want to try out the very latest Akka.NET edge releases, you can subscribe to the project's nightly package feed.

 ## Nightly Package Feed URL
 Below is the URL for the Akka.NET nightly package feeds.